cheqd/node-docs/architecture/adr-list/adr-002-cheqd-did-method.md

 ### Deactivate DID

-This operation deactivates the DID Document associated with an existing DID of type `did:cheqd:<namespace>`.
-Deactivated DID Document can not be activated or updated.
+This operation deactivates the DID for a given `did:cheqd:<namespace>`.
+Once deactivated, a DID cannot be re-activated or any DIDDoc update operations carried out.

+- **`id`**: Fully qualified DID of type `did:cheqd:<namespace>`.
 - **`signatures`**: `DeactivateDidRequest` should be signed by all `controller` private keys.
-This field contains a `dict` structure with the key URI from `DIDDoc.authentication`, as well as signature values.
+This field contains controller key URIs and signature values.
-- **`id`**: Fully qualified DID of type `did:cheqd:<namespace>`.

 #### Client request format for deactivate DID